 b) A serious crime committed against the person.

-In order to apply for such deferrals student must complete the relevant applications forms within the prescribed time period and supply the required evidence.
+In order to apply for such deferrals, students must complete the relevant applications forms within the prescribed time period and supply the required evidence.